-Road rage and aggressive driving are factors in many accidents every year in Rhode Island, some of which have led to serious injuries and death.
+Road rage and aggressive driving are factors in many accidents every year in Rhode Island, some of which have led to serious injuries and wrongful death.
 The American Safety Council estimates that aggressive driving plays a role in 66 percent of all traffic fatalities, and 37 percent of aggressive driving incidents involve a firearm.

 If you have been a victim of a car accident caused by road rage or aggressive driving, the Rhode Island car accident lawyers at Marasco & Nesselbush understand the trauma you are going through and we want to help.
 Our experience and understanding of Rhode Island law have allowed us to obtain exceptional results for victims of road rage.